Wangyawencome/Cross-lingual-sentiment-analysis/Cross-lingual-sentiment-analysis/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License, Version 2.0 (the "License").